Skip to main content

 In the afternoon, heighten your appreciation for Wadjemup from an Aboriginal perspective.
 Go Cultural Tours offers unique walking tours where your Noongar guide explains the historical significance of the island to the Traditional Owners, the Whadjuk Noongar people.
 Tours include a traditional Aboriginal sand ceremony, Dreamtime stories and a traditional song in the Noongar language.

-As your time on Wadjemup draws to a close, spend some time with the island’s famous residents - the quokkas.
+As your time on Wadjemup draws to a close, spend some time spotting the island’s famous residents - the quokkas.
 Just remember that quokkas are wild animals and you are visiting their home, so rather than approach, simply observe them from a respectable distance.
 On your journey back to the mainland, reflect on your newfound connection and appreciation of the island, to be renewed on your next visit.

 Quokkas